 1. Real Estate Agent Commission

 Realtor commissions are hands down the largest line item when it comes to closing costs.
-The national average paid by most home sellers is about 5.7% of the sales price.
-This includes both the listing agent fee and the buyer agent fee - both of which are paid by the seller.
-For a $500,000 home, the seller will pay about $28,500 - given a 5.7% total commission.
+The national average paid by most home sellers is about 5.75% of the sales price.
+This includes both the listing agent fee and the buyer agent fee - both of which are paid at closing by the seller.
+For a $500,000 home, the seller will pay about $28,750 - given a 5.75% total commission.

 Keep in mind that both the listing agent commission rate and the buyer agent commission rate are negotiable.
-With some real-estate brokers charging commissions as high as 6.5%, it’s becoming increasingly common for homeowners to hire agents with reduced commission structures instead.
-This way, they can effectively lower the biggest component of closing costs.
+While some large real estate corporations charge commissions as high as 6.5%, it’s becoming increasingly common for homeowners to hire agents with reduced commission models.
+For example, SimpleShowing charges a 1% listing agent commission.

 2. Transfer Tax